cekbote/coredns_ml_plugin/README.md

 >>> es.indices.get('*')
 ```

-If Python doesn't throw any error and returns a JSON object, Elasticsearch is
+If Python doesn't throw any errors and returns a JSON object, Elasticsearch is
 working well.

 #### Machine Learning Plugin and Flask Server Test Harness

 To test whether the machine learning plugin as well as the Flask server works
 properly first run CoreDNS with the machine learning plugin at a particular
-port, run Elasticsearch and the Flask Server.
+port, run Elasticsearch and run the Flask Server.

 Next open a new terminal and enter `dig @127.0.0.1 - p port_number
 www.google.com`.
 Then open the terminal where the CoreDNS server is running and